Design and Scheduling of an AI-based Queueing System: Introduction

+When the true class of a job is known, a simple index-based myopic policy---the oracle \gcmu---that greedily prioritizes jobs with the highest marginal cost of delay is known to be heavy traffic optimal~\citep{VanMieghem95, MandelbaumSt04}.
+When the true classes are unknown and predicted using a classifier, a naive adaptation of this index rule is

-where $\fa_l(\cdot)$ is the age or the waiting time of the oldest unfinished job with predicted class $l$ (Definition~\ref{definition: age process}).
-This index policy does not consider misclassifications and ignores the fact that delay cost depends on the true class label instead of the predicted class: the delay cost of a content depends on whether it is toxic, rather than the prediction of toxicity.
+where $\fmu_l$ is the service rate for a \emph{predicted} class $l$, $C_k(\cdot)$ is a convex delay cost defined on the time between arrival and service completion, and $\fa_l(\cdot)$ is the age of the oldest unfinished job with predicted class $l$.
+This index policy does not consider misclassifications and ignores the fact that delay cost depends on the true class label instead of the predicted class.
 This mismatch leads to suboptimal scheduling decisions as we show in Theorem~\ref{theorem: optimality of our policy} to come.

-We propose and analyze an index policy that optimally incorporates the impact of prediction errors in the overall cost of delay.
-We consider the weighted average of true class costs $C_k$ using the conditional probability that a job predicted as class $l$ belongs to class $k$

-where $p_k$ is the probability that an arbitrary job in the system belongs to class $k$, and $\q_{kl}$ is the probability that an arbitrary class $k$ job is predicted as class $l$.
-This gives rise to the index rule

-which is easy to implement since the arrival rates and misclassification errors that determine $\fC_l(t)$ can be efficiently estimated.
-In the specific case of linear delay costs and steady-state waiting time as the performance metric, the Pc$\mu$-rule bears resemblance to~\citet[Section 8]{ArgonZi09}'s policy defined with conditional distributions of the true classes given the signal from a job.
-In contrast, we model increasing marginal cost of delay in content moderation through strongly convex cost functions and prove (heavy traffic) \emph{optimality} over \emph{all feasible} policies, in contrast to \citet{ArgonZi09}'s analysis focusing on dominance over first-come-first-serve policies.

-Offline deep reinforcement learning (DRL) methods are a popular contender to sequential decision-making.
-While flexible, DRL methods require significant engineering efforts to be reliably trained~\cite{HendersonIsBa18, WaltonXu21, DaiGl21}, and the performance of DRL methods is known to be highly sensitive to hyperparameters, implementation details, and even random seeds~\cite{HendersonIsBa18}.
-On a single-server queue with 10 classes, we observe that deep Q-learning policies with experience replay exhibits substantial variation in performance across hyperparameters, even when using identical instant rewards functions, training/testing enviroments, and same random seeds across training runs (Figure~\ref{fig: DRL_distribution}).
-The simple index policy~\ourmethod~significantly outperforms the best-performing DRL hyperparameter configuration (Figure~\ref{fig: cumulative cost example}), as we illustrate in detail in Section~\ref{section: numerical experiments}.